German prisoners of war in the United States: Rations

-Many prisoners found that their living conditions as prisoners were better than as civilians in cold-water flats in Germany.
-All prisoners ate the same rations as American soldiers as required by the Geneva Convention including wine for general officers, and special meals for Thanksgiving and Christmas Day; if experienced cooks were among the prisoners, the food might have been better than what their captors ate.
+Many prisoners found that their living conditions as prisoners were better than as civilians in cold water flats in Germany.
+All prisoners ate the same rations as American soldiers, as required by the Geneva Convention, including wine for general officers, and special meals for Thanksgiving and Christmas Day; if experienced cooks were among the prisoners, the food might have been better than what their captors ate.
 Unable to eat all their food, prisoners at first burned leftover food fearing that their rations would be reduced.

 Groups of prisoners pooled their daily beer coupons to take turns drinking several at a time.
 They also received daily rations of cigarettes and frequently meat, both rationed for American civilians.
 (Cigarettes were sold in the prisoner canteen for less than outside the camp, so guards were sometimes amenable to being bribed with them.)
 One German later recalled that he gained 57 lb in two years as a prisoner.
-Despite complaints to International Red Cross inspectors about the alleged inferiority of American white bread and coffee, prisoners recognized that they were treated better in the United States than anywhere else.
+Despite complaints to International Red Cross inspectors about the perceived inferiority of American white bread and coffee, prisoners recognized that they were treated better in the United States than anywhere else.

 Entertainment and education

 Funke stated that "Nobody could become bored [as a prisoner]."
 Prisoners were provided with writing materials, art supplies, woodworking utensils, and musical instruments, and were allowed regular correspondence with family in Germany.
 They held frequent theatrical and musical performances attended by hundreds or thousands, including American guards and Red Cross inspectors; local radio stations even broadcast their music.
 Prisoners had private radios, and movies were shown as often as four nights a week; if the camp did not have a projector, prisoners often pooled their savings to purchase one.
 The cinema served as an important reeducation and propaganda tool as well as entertainment, with Hollywood anti-Nazi films, cartoons such as "Herr Meets Hare", and the Why We Fight series used; American World War II films shown mostly dealt with the Pacific War.
 Near the end of the war, approved German films from a list exchanged through the Red Cross became available.

 After the liberation of the Nazi concentration camps, films of the atrocities of the Holocaust were shown to the prisoners with armed Military Police present.
 The footage engendered shock, anger, and disbelief; amazed and disbelieving prisoners nicknamed them knochen films ("films of bones").
 However, many prisoners accepted the films as factual; after compulsory viewing of an atrocity film, 1,000 prisoners at Camp Butner burned their German uniforms.
 Prisoners at other camps called on Germany to surrender.
 In an idea seriously considered but ultimately rejected by American military officials, a few prisoners even volunteered to fight in the war against Japan.

+Camps built libraries to organize their reading material and prisoners often purchased their own, but they never had enough reading material, with an average of one half book per prisoner.
+The YMCA printed thousands of copies of books for the camps, and even provided bookbinding material so camps could repair them due to frequent use.